7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 Successful brands leverage:

-- Abandoned cart recovery: Recapturing an estimated 10-30% of lost sales
+- Abandoned cart recovery: Recapturing a meaningful share of lost sales

 - Segmented campaigns: Personalized messaging based on behavior